binnisays/binnisays.github.io/_posts/2019-05-14-whatdoindianseat.md

 rating: 5
 ---

   The vegetarian food that Indians ate was mainly wheat flatbreads or a kind of flatbread made out of chickpeas, with a spicy vegetarian sauce with lentils, and yogurt.
-Or people ate rice, with yogurt and vegetables
+Or people ate rice, with yogurt and vegetables.
+India believes in sharing so there is a possibility that they will order a curry and share it with you.
+Usually in European countries everyone has their own portion of curries .

   Staple foods of Indian cuisine include pearl millet (bājra), rice, whole-wheat flour (aṭṭa), and a variety of lentils, such as masoor (most often red lentils), tuer (pigeon peas), urad (black gram), and moong (mung beans).